prgres/clickup-tui/README.md

 ## Installation

 > [!CAUTION]
-> This will not work OOTB util the repository is private.
+> This will not work OOTB until the repository is private.
 Cloning the repo is a way to go for now.
 But if you want to `get` it, follow the https://go.dev/doc/faq#git_https

 To install **clickup-tui**, you can use the following steps: